Comparison of the AK-47 and M16: Ergonomics

-"The AR-15 made use of high-impact fiberite stocks, pistol grips and handguards.
+"The AR-15 made use of high-impact fiberlite stocks, pistol grips, and handguards.
 A selector lever on the left side of the rifle could be manipulated with the shooter’s right thumb without removing the hand from the pistol grip.
 The magazine release, on the right side of the receiver, could be operated with the trigger finger; when pressed, the magazine would drop free.

 A fresh magazine, requiring no camming — or ‘rocking’ — could be inserted straight into the magazine well.
 This attribute contributed significantly to speedy reloading in combat situations compared to the AK-47/AKM.
 These are two of the main reasons why the AR-15/M16-series rifles are considered the finest human-engineered assault rifles in the world.

 A bolt catch mechanism is located on the left side of the rifle.
 When the last round was fired, the magazine follower would elevate the bolt catch and lock the bolt to the rear.
 After inserting a full magazine, the rifleman would push in on the upper portion of the bolt catch to release the bolt and load the rifle.
-The receivers, produced from 7075 T6 aircraft aluminum, which helps keep the rifle lightweight and dissipates heat better than conventional metals, are hard-anodized with a non-reflective matte gray weather-resistant finish."Both weapons were then subjected to a "limited" endurance test by firing six magazines as fast as they could be loaded into the weapon; this was to mimic what would be the worst-case patrol usage.
+The receivers, produced from 7075 T6 aircraft aluminum, which helps keep the rifle lightweight and dissipates heat better than conventional metals, are hard-anodized with a non-reflective matte gray weather-resistant finish.
+Both weapons were then subjected to a "limited" endurance test by firing six magazines as fast as they could be loaded into the weapon; this was to mimic what would be the worst-case patrol usage.
 As expected, neither weapon exhibited any problems, feeding and firing every round without issue.
-It was, however, during this portion of the test that one of the AR system’s true advantages came into sharp focus—superior ergonomics.
+It was, however, during this portion of the test that one of the AR system's true advantages came into sharp focus—superior ergonomics.

-The AR-15 is without a doubt one of the most ergonomic weapon designs to ever be fielded in large numbers.
-During the six magazine endurance test, which admittedly was not a true endurance test but rather a proof of ability test, all evaluators found that it was much easier to change magazines and get the weapon back into action quickly with the AR-15 design than with the AK-47 design.
+The AR-15 is considered to be one of the most ergonomic weapon designs to ever be fielded in large numbers.
+During the six-magazine endurance test, which admittedly was not a true endurance test but rather a proof of ability test, all evaluators found that it was much easier to change magazines and get the weapon back into action quickly with the AR-15 design than with the AK-47 design.

 This enhanced performance was due to several factors, not the least of which is the ability to simply insert the magazine into the AR in a conventional manner rather than the "rock and lock" method required with the AK platform.
-Also noted here was ability of the AR users to leave their strong hand on the weapon and in control while performing magazine changes and charging the weapon.
+Also noted here was the ability of the AR users to leave their strong hand on the weapon and in control while performing magazine changes and charging the weapon.
 Users of the AK found that while some people are capable of doing so, this was a much more cumbersome operation with this platform than with the AR design.